 SB 350 requires that the CPUC and the CEC create a DAC Advisory Group (DACAG), which will assist the two Commissions in understanding how energy programs impact these communities.
 On July 31, the CPUC and the CEC provided notice of their proposal to establish the DACAG.
 (See summary.)
-MCE filed comments on this proposal, arguing that CCAs and their representatives are uniquely positioned to communicate with and represent the DACs they serve, and therefore, that the DACAG should have at least one CCA community representative.
 On November 1, the CPUC released a Draft Resolution and a Solicitation Letter proposing to establish a charter for the DACAG.
 On December 13/14, the CEC/CPUC approved the DACAG charter (see CPUC Resolution); the CEC subsequently approved 10 members of the DACAG.
+On April 4, the first meeting took place at the CEC.
 On a related note, on March 2, CCEA submitted a Proposal to provide CCA support services in the San Joaquin Valley.

-- April 4: DACAG Meeting at CEC. - April 6: Parties will file comments on CCEA's San Joaquin proposal
+April 6: Parties filed comments on CCEA's San Joaquin proposal.
+(See TURN, Greenlining and Pilot Team).